 As usual, our horseman led our mount already saddled to us to climb up.
-Interestingly, the saddle is left on the horse for the rest of the day until the sun sets as they believe the sun hitting a sweaty saddle mark causes soreness in the horses’ back.
+Interestingly, the saddle is left on the horse for the rest of the day until the sun sets as they believe the sun hitting a sweaty saddle mark causes soreness in the horses’ backs.
 Today, we rode horses for five hours and covered approximately 12 miles.
-Along the way, we stopped three times, including at an ovoo amongst fantastic wildflowers, at another ovoo in the high meadow and for lunch for a grilled cheese.
+Along the way, we stopped three times, including at an ovoo amongst fantastic wildflowers, at another ovoo in the high meadow, and in a meadow for a grilled cheese lunch.

 While the stops catered to bathroom breaks, snacking, and sipping water, I think the stops also gave the Russian vehicles time to make it up the hills, as they have to stop and add water to radiator after any duress.
-While we relaxed at the stops, the cowboys rough housed as it was Ganbold’s 50th birthday!
+While we relaxed on our breaks, the cowboys rough housed as it was Ganbold’s 50th birthday!
 I’m not sure it is good for Mongolians to know when it is your birthday.
 He was wrestled to the ground, harassed, carried around the ovoo and more.
 Of course, all in good fun!

 Upon arriving at camp, we set up our tent more successfully this time, though the boys still provided help.
 This time, we pretended to like everyone and found a spot closer to the action.
-Just kidding…we had a great group and conveniently found a closer site.
-Soon after we settled, we were offered the opportunity to see how a lamb is slaughtered in the bush.
+Just kidding.
+We had a great group and conveniently found a closer site.
+Soon after we settled near a nomad camp, we were provided the opportunity to see how a lamb is slaughtered in the bush.

 While I felt sad that this animal was dying for our dinner, the Mongolians butcher the animals quickly, carefully, and I suspect as pain free as possible as the lamb didn’t even bleat when Boroo cut open its chest to severe the aorta with his hand.
 The Mongolians use all parts of the animal, including the blood.
 Severing the aorta kept all the blood in the chest, and none flowed onto the ground.
 Slowly he skinned the animal, and then butchered the pieces as necessary.